• Joins forces with Bolts

 0.00 ( - )

-Chargers hosted WR DJ Chark for a visit.
+Chargers agreed to terms with WR DJ Chark on a one-year contract.

 Week 1 Projected Points & Rank